netxms/netxms-doc/admin/reporting.rst

 ------------------

 On startup, reporting server scan workspace/definitions directory for \*.jar files.
 Each file is unpacked into it's own folder based on jar name (e.g. "report1.jar" will be unpacked into "report1").
 Each archive should contain at least one file – "main.jrxml", which is main report definition.
 It can also contain subreports, images – or anything else, supported by Jasper Reports.
-Any additional resources should be referenced using paths relative to root folder of unpacked report, which is set as addtional paramter "SUBREPORT_DIR" (e.g. "$P{SUBREPORT_DIR}/logo.png").
+Any additional resources should be referenced using paths relative to root folder of unpacked report, which is set as additional parameter "SUBREPORT_DIR" (e.g. "$P{SUBREPORT_DIR}/logo.png").

 Archive can also contain java code, which will be used as data provider (instead of querying SQL database).
 Reporting server will try to load class "report.DataSource", which should implement interface "com.radensolutions.reporting.custom.NXCLDataSource" (attached sample: Event Processing Policy).
 Query string language in jrxml should be set to "nxcl" (default - SQL).

 Simplest way to create jar files are using Maven, empty project is provided in samples archive.
 Running "mvn package" will produce complete jar file in "target" directory.